hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

 git tag | List all tags
-git remote -v | List the URL of the remote repo git remote add origin (URL)  | Associate your repo with URL git remote set-url origin (URL) | Use this command when you want to transfer the repo of the others to your URL git push origin "branch_name" | Push "branch_name" to remote git pull origin (branch_name) | Pull the most recent changes from that remote branch git clone (URL) | Copy a repo from URL
+git remote -v | List the URL of the remote repo git remote add origin (URL)  | Associate your repo with URL git push origin "branch_name" | Push "branch_name" to remote git pull origin (branch_name) | Pull the most recent changes from that remote branch git clone (URL) | Copy a repo from URL